 - Parents must ensure they do not send a child to campus if the child has COVID-19 symptoms (as listed in this document) or is lab-confirmed with COVID-19, and instead should opt to participate online.

-- All grades 1st through 12th are required to wear a facial covering while in classrooms, hallways, and common spaces.
+- All grades 1st through 12th are recommended to wear a facial covering while in classrooms, hallways, and common spaces.

 - All facial coverings should cover the nose and mouth.